OchukoEjemudaro/Maven-Roasters-Sales-Analysis/README.md

 Incorporating these findings into Maven Roasters' strategic decision-making processes will enable the business to capitalize on its strengths, address areas for improvement, and maintain a customer-centric approach for sustained success in the coffee market.

+Thank You For Reading

+---

+I’m interested in a Data Analyst role in a reputable organization where I can showcase my skills, take more responsibilities, continue to learn, an organization that I can grow with, where my work will be highly beneficial to the organization.

+You can reach me on ochukoejemudaro@gmail.com or [Twitter](https://twitter.com/iamochuks/) or [LinkedIn](https://www.linkedin.com/in/ochukoejemudaro01/)

+THANK YOU